-He talks of creativity being a force that carries us like the wind, but it has its own needs too…such a sacred space to breathe in.
-And that just doesn’t mean a space for you to work in (although that is vital) - he means that you need to have the confidence to share your creations with the world, allowing them to have their own sacred space where they can go on to inspire others.
+He talks of creativity being a force that carries us like the wind, but it has its own needs too, such a sacred space to breathe in.
+And that doesn’t mean a space for you to work in (although that is vital) - he suggests that you need to have the confidence to share your creations with the world, allowing them to have their own sacred space where they can go on to inspire others.

 Great presenter, very refreshing.
 His ideas will help you embrace the fear of failure and make it work for you, by giving you the green light to do your best stuff unencumbered by crippling doubt.
 Watch this one when you have some negativity to shake off.

 Jonathan Tilley is a brand consultant, web designer, voiceover actor and theatrical performer.

 9. Creativity and Play

 Play isn’t anarchic — play has rules.
 Learning to play again will help you be more creative by making you fearless like a child.